Health, shelter and community organisations brought together across India, resulting in over 12,000 people gaining access to the COVID-19 vaccine.

 Going into rural communities, where infrastructure shortages are the very cause of low vaccination rates, required SEEDS to bring the infrastructure with them.
 Among their aid supplies for humanitarian missions, includes a reserve of RHU Structures: low cost, lightweight, durable and upgradable steel frame that provides immediate shelter with a simple tarpaulin cover.
 It made perfect sense to adapt these Structures into vaccination kiosks.
 A total of 18 kiosks were installed in Uttarakhand, lasting six months, and four months in Bihar.

-I found out that (the camp) was set up for providing healthcare services in the village and to help us get access to the COVID-19 vaccine shot.
-I took a sigh of relief as now I didn’t need to travel a long distance to get vaccinated.
+I found out that (the camp) was set up to provide healthcare and COVID-19 vaccinations in the village.
+I sighed in relief as now I didn’t need to travel far to get vaccinated.”

 Ram Pari Devi, Resident of the Ladaho Gram Panchayat, Darbhanga District, Bihar